SekenderNaveed1/Equigrade/README.md

 Assignment 1 is 40 percent and its replacement function is a weighted average with HW 2.
 So, (40+85)/2 = 62.5.<br>
 Assignment 4's average of HW1, HW2, HW3 and its replacement function will be (40+85+95)/3 = 73.33.<br>

-Pathfinder: Assignments 1 and 4 will be patched up.<br>
+Princess Peach: Assignments 1 and 4 will be patched up.<br>
 Assignment 1 is 60 percent and its replacement function is a weighted average with HW 2.
 So, (60+92)/2 = 76.<br>
 Assignment 4's average of HW1, HW2, HW3, and its replacement function will be (60+92+87)/3 = 79.66.<br>